appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/deployment-errors.md

 APPSMITH_MONGODB_URI=mongodb://<your_username>:<your_password>@mongo/appsmith?retryWrites=true
 ```

 Change it to the following (notice the only change is `&authSource=admin`.
-Don't copy-paste this whole line.
-Only add the `&authSource=admin` part to your existing value.
+Please don't paste this whole line.
+Only add the `&authSource=admin` part to your current value.

 ```bash
 # New config